oohicksyoo/RPG-Project/README.md

 Starting files needed to start creating great products with the RPG-Engine and RPG-Editor

 ## Starting Out
-Initial Project Building requires download and extracting the latest release into an empty folder where yourrepofor your project is located.
+Initial Project Building requires download and extracting the latest release into an empty folder where your repo for your project is located.

 Extracting the files will create the below folder structure for you including some basic files needed for a specific target.
+Some folders such as the **third-party** will not be created as it is generated through setup scripts for a target.

 - project/
   - code/